E-commerce

 Trust: return policy close to the CTA, moderated reviews.

 Surprise at checkout = abandonment.
-Anticipate shipping costs, express options, and customs depending on markets.
+Anticipate shipping costs, express options, and customs duties depending on the markets.

 SEO and conversion

-Google recommends helpful content; that is also what converts.
-See the principles of helpful content (Search Central).
+Google recommends useful content; that is also what converts.
+See the principles of useful content (Search Central).

-Good internal linking between product pages, buying guides, and policies reduces cognitive load before adding to cart: the visitor finds the answer to “delivery,” “returns,” or “compatibility” without leaving the site for a third-party forum.
-On the analytics side, well-linked help pages often show a secondary path to conversion: do not systematically treat them as “outside the funnel” content.
+Good linking between product pages, buying guides, and policies reduces cognitive load before adding to cart: the visitor finds the answer to “delivery,” “return,” or “compatibility” without leaving the site for a third-party forum.
+On the analytics side, well-linked help pages often show a secondary path to conversion: do not systematically treat them as content “outside the funnel.”

 At checkout, unexpected costs, missing payment methods, or unclear timelines remain major causes of abandonment.
-The Baymard Institute's research on cart abandonment illustrates the impact of transparency.
+The work of the Baymard Institute on cart abandonment illustrates the impact of transparency.

-Practical framework: cart abandonment and levers; payment funnel: improving checkout.
+Practical framework: cart abandonment and levers; payment funnel: improve checkout.

 Guest checkout for the first purchase if possible.

-Local methods: cards, wallets, bank transfers depending on the country.
+Local payment methods: cards, wallets, transfers depending on the country.

 Web performance and Core Web Vitals

-A slow interface drives people away, especially on mobile.
-Core Web Vitals provide a common language for SEO and UX.
+A slow interface drives users away, especially on mobile.
+The Core Web Vitals provide a common language for SEO and UX.

 Images: compression, modern formats, no unnecessary heavy carousel.